Spirit of Ecstasy - The Story

 In 1909, Lord Montagu commissioned Sykes (who was also a sculptor) to make a mascot for his Rolls-Royce Silver Ghost.
 Using Eleanor as a model, Sykes produced a bronze statue of a young woman in fluttering robes, which he named "The Whisperer".
 The figure is holding a finger to her lips, which some claim is a reference to Lord Montagu’s close relationship with Eleanor.
 Others suggest, more prosaically, that it relates to the engine’s quietness.

 Whatever the truth, "The Whisperer" went on to adorn every Montagu Rolls-Royce.
 Soon, other owners were having their own ornaments made, much to the displeasure of Rolls-Royce General Managing Director Claude Johnson.
 In 1911, he commissioned Sykes to make an "official" mascot to protect the company’s products from these unsightly additions.
-The ever-practical Sykes subtly reinterpreted The Whisperer, and created what become known as the Spirit of Ecstasy.
+The ever-practical Sykes subtly reinterpreted The Whisperer and created what became known as the Spirit of Ecstasy.

 Sykes’ original design has evolved over the years.
-Originally seven inches tall, she’s now a more petite three inches high, and made from many materials.
+Originally seven inches tall, she’s now a more petite three inches high and made from many materials.
 In 1934, Sykes created a kneeling version for the Sports Saloon, which also graced the Silver Wraith and Silver Dawn into the 1950s.

 In the 1970s, some countries tried to ban the Flying Lady on safety grounds.
 In Switzerland, for example, customers weren’t allowed to display her at all, and on receiving their cars found her languishing in the glove compartment!
 Rolls-Royce’s typically elegant and ingenious solution was to mount the mascot on a spring-loaded base, allowing her to sink into the radiator out of harm’s way at the merest touch.